 To stop that browser from doing it is extremely difficult and they generally remove any privacy configuration you did the next time it automatically updates your browser in the night.
 Tats not by accident, but you knew that already.

-The second diagram covers the bigger problem domain and while I don’t suggest that it is less important, it well be less achievable at this time to ask for a solution.
-Were it technical, I have little doubt that a solution could be produced easily enough, but rather it involves dangerous and unpredictable power structures.
-The day will arrive, maybe even soon, when someone has an appetite for global cooperation and we can look at global organisations, even fixing current disasters and finally draughting some legislation a=in the hands of someone able and empowered to enforce it globally.
+The second diagram covers the bigger problem domain and while I don’t suggest that it is less important, it may well be less achievable at this time to ask for a solution.
+Were it technical, I have little doubt that a solution could be produced easily enough, but rather, it involves dangerous and unpredictable power structures.
+The day will arrive, maybe even soon, when someone has an appetite for global cooperation and we can look at global organisations, even fixing current disasters and finally droughting some legislation to enforce it globally.

-If you answer yes to this question, Ill know for sure that you haven’t been listening.
-I didn’t highlight it immediately in my diagram because you’d probably go all googly eyed and lose patience when n fact it’s very important that you understand where the problem lies.
+If you are expecting radical change, I’ll know for sure that you haven’t been listening.
+I didn’t highlight it immediately in my diagram because you’d probably go all googly eyed and lose patience when in fact it’s very important that you understand where the problem lies.

-In reality, fixing the top issue is as simple as telling Google to pack it in and play by the same rules as the rest of us then grabbing that little jerk at Facebook by the gangoolies until his eyes go red, but if you’ve ever had any experience of solutions in large organisations much less public sector, or dare I say it, international affairs, you already know that its always political.
+In reality, fixing the top issue is as simple as telling Google to pack it in and play by the same rules as the rest of us, then grabbing that little jerk at Facebook by the goolies until his eyes turn red, but if you’ve ever had any experience of solutions in large organisations much less public sector; or dare I say it, international affairs; you already know that its always political.
 Its not bits and bites but pushes and pulls.

-The current gang will keep satisfying the oligarchs that keep them in power and in doing so, they will stay well away from fixing simple problems like little browser leaks with huge consequences like world peace and the continuation of democracy as a way of life.
+The current gang will keep satisfying the oligarchs that keep them in power and in doing so, they will stay well away from fixing simple problems like little browser leaks with huge consequences such as world peace and the continuation of democracy as a way of life.

-Nevertheless, once the solution can be grasped and the means to the solution can be repeated back by any politician it makes it so inevitable that unknowingly, it puts pressure on each and every one of them in power to start looking for an alternative when the right time arrives.
+Nevertheless, once the solution can be grasped and the means to the solution can be repeated back by any politician it will become inevitable that unknowingly, it puts pressure on each and every one of them in power to start looking for an alternative when the right time arrives.